 In this work, we investigate edge states of the kagome lattice.
+This includes both pristine and topological edge states.
+The pristine states vary strongly with boundary details and are thus labeled trivial.
+In contrast, topological states remain robust across different terminations and are connected to a bulk invariant.
+Another important difference is that trivial edge states can be continuously removed without closing the bulk gap, whereas topological edge states cannot.
 Using a tight-binding framework, we carry out a systematic study of how factors like lattice termination, Kane--Mele and Rashba SOC, Zeeman field, and non-coplanar magnetic order affect the appearance and localization of edge modes.
-In the pristine limit, we find that the existence of edge states is highly sensitive to termination details: although most terminations guarantee physical edge modes, flat termination results in a complete absence of localized edge modes.
-Based on termination, there can also be valley mixing, leading to Dirac point-like dispersion at $\Gamma$.
+In the pristine limit, we establish that all edge states are trivial and their existence is highly sensitive to termination details: although most terminations guarantee physical edge modes, the flat termination results in a complete absence of localized edge modes.
+Based on termination, there can also be valley mixing, leading to a Dirac point-like dispersion at $\Gamma$.

-Introducing Kane--Mele SOC significantly modifies the band structure by opening bulk gaps at the K and $\Gamma$ points.
+Introducing Kane--Mele SOC, we find that a significantly modified band structure with opened bulk gaps at the K and $\Gamma$ points.
 When the Fermi level lies within these gaps, the system enters a quantum spin Hall insulating phase.
 This leads to a time-reversal-protected bulk topology, which guarantees spin-polarized, counter-propagating helical edge states in the slab spectrum, irrespective of termination.
-Unlike pristine edge states, helical modes are immune to backscattering due to time-reversal symmetry.
-The $\mathbb{Z}_2$ index quantifies the bulk topology, as confirmed through the odd winding of Wilson-loop eigenvalue phases across half of the Brillouin zone.
-We also note that termination-dependent trivial edge states may exist in the spectrum, which are not captured by the $\mathbb{Z}_2$ index.
+Unlike pristine edge states, these helical modes are immune to backscattering due to time-reversal symmetry.
+A $\mathbb{Z}_2$ index quantifies the bulk topology, as confirmed through the odd winding of Wilson-loop eigenvalue phases across half of the Brillouin zone.
+We also find that termination-dependent trivial edge states may still also exist in the spectrum, which are not captured by the $\mathbb{Z}_2$ index.